1

 What boat job pays the most?

 The highest-paying boat jobs are often captain or master mariner positions, which require extensive experience and certifications such as a USCG license.
 These roles can earn six-figure salaries, especially on large commercial vessels or luxury yachts.
-Specialized skills, such as navigation, engineering, or vessel management, can also lead to higher pay in the maritime industry.
+Specialized skills, such as navigation, engineering, or vessel management, also contribute to higher pay in the maritime industry.

 What is the highest paying apprenticeship trade?